Actress Sienna Miller angry at British phone-hacking case details

 Giving evidence at London’s Old Bailey court via videolink from the United States, Miller said she was unhappy that personal details had been disclosed in the trial.

-“This is a really difficult and uncomfortable period of my life to discuss,” she said, adding the evidence had meant she had been “gossiped about and analysed and vilified”.
+“This is a really difficult and uncomfortable period of my life to discuss,” she said, adding the evidence had meant she had been “gossiped about and analyzed and vilified”.

 On Monday, her former boyfriend, actor Jude Law, was quizzed about their relationship, which had fascinated Britain’s tabloid press.
 He testified that he had telephoned Craig to confront him about his alleged affair with Miller.